p-selivanov/quantum/README.md

 The user may check his balance and withdraw the money any time.

 It is expected that the system will have extremelly high number of new registrations, deposits and withdraws.

-This imaginery system is intended to highliht the performance and consistency challendges that most modern high-load systems have.
+The system highlights the performance and consistency challendges that most modern high-load systems have.

 [Requirements](/docs/Requirements.md)